Gmattgreenfield/gmattgreenfield.github.io/_portfolio/colour-picker.md

 ---
 title: Colour Picker Concept
 slug: colour-picker
-display-order: 1
+display-order: 3
-published: false
+published: true
 ---

-Challenged with creating a colour picker that doesn't allow for poor colour choices, and a weekend at home alone, I wireframed and prototyped this concept based on colour collections.
+Challenged with creating a colour picker that doesn't allow for poor colour choices, and a weekend at home alone, I wireframed and prototyped this concept based on "colour collections".

 ## The Brief
 - Sketch and prototype a colour picker, use a prototyping service such as [Marvel](https://marvelapp.com).